Evernight/lazy-beancount/README.md

     env UID=$(id -u) GID=$(id -g) docker compose up

 This will pull repository with the example and config templates, and also pull and run the latest version of the package from the [Docker Hub](https://hub.docker.com/r/vandereer/lazy-beancount/tags).
-After this is done, go to http://localhost:8777/.
+The service will start at http://localhost:8777/ by default.

-Fava is also available on port 5003, importer interface is available on port 8101 (ports are overridable via config in docker-compose.yml).
+Fava is also available on [port 5003](http://localhost:5003/), importer interface is available on [port 8101](http://localhost:8101/) (ports are overridable via config in docker-compose.yml).

 On Mac you can also remove ```user``` parameter from ```docker-compose.yaml``` and just use ```docker compose up```